 - element (PDFElement) The element in question. - inclusive (bool, optional) Whether the include element in the returned results.
 Default: False. - all_pages (bool, optional) Whether to included pages other than the page which the element is on. - tolerance (int, optional) To be counted as in line with, the elements must overlap by at least tolerance on the X axis.
+Tolerance is capped at half the width of the element.
 Default 0.